linkeunid/go-api/README.md

 - Consistent "miss" responses for the same query may indicate cache invalidation issues
 - Frequent cache invalidations might suggest that the TTL is too long for that data type
 - "disabled" status when expecting caching indicates configuration issues

+#### Debugging Pagination Issues

+If you encounter issues with pagination and caching:

+1. **Check Cache Keys**: Verify that different pages generate different cache keys by examining the `cacheInfo.key` field in the response.

+2. **Examine SQL Logs**: Enable SQL logging to confirm that the correct LIMIT and OFFSET values are being applied.

+3. **Clear Redis Cache**: Use the Makefile command `make flush-redis` to clear the Redis cache during testing.

+4. **Test Without Caching**: Temporarily disable Redis caching by setting `REDIS_ENABLED=false` to verify that pagination works correctly without caching.

 #### Common Cache Issues